belle2/basf2/online_book/basf2/first_steering_file.rst

     Conversely, both candidate and event-based variables are allowed in the candidate mode.

-A good variable to start with is the beam-constrained mass, which is defined as
+A good variable to start with is the beam-constrained mass `Mbc`, which is defined as

 .. math::